stewartsmith/drizzle/docs/replication/appliers/index.rst

 replicator with which Drizzle should pair it to create a replicaiton stream.
 Most appliers can be configured to use a specific replicator, but some are hard-coded to use a specific replicator.

+Most applier plugins are loaded and ran on the :ref:`originating_server`, but this is not a requirement.
+For example, the :ref:`slave_applier` is loaded on one server (the slave) and connects to and pairs with the :ref:`default_replicator` on another originating server (the master).

 Drizzle includes the following applier plugins: